marivaldosena/marivaldosena/README.md

 Technology is a art.
 The art of turning our ideas into something that positively affects the people's lives, be it the closest or the farthest ones.
 A line of code of ours might do the difference in someone's life who is across the ocean.
 Literally, our words convey power!

-My dear artisan colleagues, welcome to the wonderful, arduous and bittersweet world of programming.
+My dear colleague artisans, welcome to the wonderful, arduous and bittersweet world of programming.
 Here your thoughts and ideas may become real!

 Labor omnia vincit.